microsoft/openjdk-aarch64/README.md

 -	Cygwin
 -	Java 16 for boot and build JDK

-We recommend the using devkit, which can created like so:
+We recommend using tge devkit, which can be created like so:
 ```console
 $ make/devkit/createWindowsDevkit2019.sh
 ```